rebeckasjostrom/ADTECH-creativespec/README.md

 # Specification for HTML-based creatives

-A general specification for HTML creatives
+This document provides general requirements for HTML/HTMl5 creatives.
+Please note that this document is updated frequently.

-This document is updated frequently.
+Important: This document does not provide site and/or client specific requirements!

 ## 1. Files
 * Avoid loading media files from subfolders.